-While this issue is not at the centre of the unity debate, we in Ontario should realize that Canadians in the rest of this country think we’re a little nuts because of our fixation with brick houses.
+While this issue is not at the center of the unity debate, we in Ontario should realize that Canadians in the rest of this country think we’re a little nuts because of our fixation with brick houses.
 Our theory is that people in Ontario were raised on stories like the “Three Little Pigs”.
 We want a house that nobody can huff and puff and blow down.

 What most people in Ontario don’t realize is that there are two very different types of brick houses: brick veneer and solid masonry.